(Diane Stirling - Working Collie Breeder in Minnesota)

 Q. Is my deposit completely refundable if I change my mind on purchasing a puppy from an upcoming litter, or available litter, after I have reserved it?

 A. No. If you change your mind after reserving a puppy, or potential puppy from an upcoming litter or available litter, there will be a non-refundable fee of at least 1/2 the amount of your puppy, up to the full amount of your puppy, depending on when your cancellation occurs.
 If you change your mind after your puppy reaches 6 weeks of age, all payments are non-refundable.
-If you had already paid for transportation fees, and your puppy was not shipped yet, these will be refunded to you.
-Your deposits are completely transferrable to a different puppy, if you decide to wait for a future litter, due to circumstances in your family.
+If you had already paid for transportation fees, and your puppy was not shipped yet, these might be refundable to you.
+Your deposits are completely transferable to a different puppy, if you decide to wait for a future litter, due to circumstances in your family.
 Please make sure you are looking for a puppy before putting a deposit down on one.
 If you are a minor, I require the parents to notify me that the purchase is approved.
 We have placed certain policies in force within our business, to assist us in placing our puppies into "forever" homes.
 If every family was to place a deposit down on an upcoming litter, or puppy, and then change their mind because "another puppy came along sooner from somewhere else", "decided to wait", (for examples), a lot of additional work is then required to find new loving homes for the puppy(ies) left behind.
 We plan our breedings around families that are on our wish lists.
 This is one of the reasons that I have a FAQ's page to assist families before purchasing a puppy.
 Our desire is for each family to be "sure about their decision, and committed to their puppy" once deciding on purchasing one from an upcoming litter, or one that is already available.
 Your deposit is transferable to a different litter, if you choose to wait for a different puppy at a later date.

 Q. What forms of payment do you accept?